-Cyber-criminal syndicates and nation-states continue to innovate and use unique techniques to compromise our networks and maximize the reach and impact of their operations.
-Those techniques include selling malware as a service and targeting vendors as a way to access scores of victims by hacking just one provider.
+Cybercriminal syndicates and nation-states continue to innovate, using unique techniques to compromise our networks and maximize the reach and impact of their operations.
+Those techniques include selling malware as a service or targeting vendors to access scores of victims by hacking just one provider.

 These criminals and nation-states believe that they can compromise our networks, steal our property, extort us, and hold our critical infrastructure at risk without incurring any risk themselves.
-In the last few years, we have seen-and have publicly called out-the People's Republic of China ("PRC"), the Democratic People's Republic of Korea ("DPRK"), and Russia for using cyber operations to target U.S. COVID-19 vaccines and research.
-We have seen the far-reaching disruptive impact a serious supply-chain compromise can have through the SolarWinds-related intrusions, conducted by the Russian Foreign Intelligence Service.
-We have seen the PRC working to obtain controlled dual-use technology and developing an arsenal of advanced cyber capabilities that could be used against other countries in the event of a realworld conflict.
-As these adversaries become more sophisticated, we are increasingly concerned about our ability to detect and warn about specific cyber operations against U.S. organizations.
+In the last few years, we have seen the People's Republic of China ("PRC"), the Democratic People's Republic of Korea ("DPRK"), and Russia use cyber operations to target U.S. research.
+We have seen the PRC working to obtain controlled dual-use technology, while developing an arsenal of advanced cyber capabilities that could be used against other countries in the event of a real-world conflict.
+And we have seen the disruptive impact a serious supplychain compromise can have through the SolarWinds-related intrusions, conducted by the Russian Foreign Intelligence Service.
+As these adversaries become more sophisticated, we are increasingly concerned about our ability to detect specific cyber operations against U.S. organizations.
 One of the most worrisome facets is their focus on compromising U.S. critical infrastructure, especially during a crisis.

-Making things more difficult, there is often no bright line that separates where nationstate activity ends and cybercriminal activity begins.
+Making things more difficult, there is often no bright line that separates where nation-state activity ends and cybercriminal activity begins.
 Some cybercriminals contract or sell services to nation-states; some nation-state actors moonlight as cybercriminals to fund personal activities; and nation-states are increasingly using tools typically used by criminal actors, such as ransomware.

 So, as dangerous as nation-states are, we do not have the luxury of focusing on them alone.
 In the past year, we also have seen cybercriminals target hospitals, medical centers, educational institutions, and other critical infrastructure for theft or ransomware, causing massive disruption to our daily lives.
-Incidents affecting medical centers, in particular, have led to the interruption of computer networks and systems that put patients' lives at an increased risk, at a time when America has faced its most dire public health crisis in generations.
+Incidents affecting medical centers have led to the interruption of computer networks and systems that put patients' lives at an increased risk.